energy-code/academic/content/post/WFH_family/index.md

 featured: true
 ---

-#
-# Working Remotely with a Partner or Family

-_Add comments to suggest changes!_

-Updated regularly - last update 3/20 @ 5:00pm

-## Introduction

 This guide is intended to be a working document for students, faculty, staff, and even alumni to **use and contribute to**.
 The hope is that this guide can be a source of suggestions and insight to reduce the learning curve of how to work off-campus.
 Everyone has unique circumstances that need to be addressed resulting in no perfect solution.
 Being a stay at home parent really is a full time job.
 Be supportive and flexible with each other.

 {{< figure src="WorkingWkids_dist.png" lightbox="true" >}}